 Winner of nine Tony Awards, including Best Musical!

 From Trey Parker and Matt Stone, Emmy Award-winning creators of South Park, comes this hilarious Broadway musical about a pair of mismatched Mormon boys sent on a mission to a place that's about as far from Salt Lake City as you can get.
 The Book of Mormon was written in collaboration with Robert Lopez, the Tony Award-winning writer of Avenue Q, and is codirected by Parker and Tony nominee Casey Nicholaw (Spamalot, The Drowsy Chaperone).

 Winner of the 2011 Tony Award for Best Musical, The Book of Mormon has certainly captured the hearts of many in the Broadway community by presenting modern, in-the-know, and often profane content in the tried-and-true form of a very traditional integrated book musical, complete with tap dancing.

-NYC's premiere comedy nightclub, Cartolines on Broadway presents the biggest stars of television, movies, and the national stand-up circuit seven nights a week.
-The television studio-like showroom has won numerous architectural awards for its lush wood and brushed metal design, and can accommodate over 250 people.
+Carolines on Broadway, the premiere comedy nightclub of New York City, presents the biggest stars of television, movies, and the national standup circuit seven nights a week.
+The television studio-like showroom, which can accommodate over 250 people, has won numerous architectural awards for its lush wood and brushed metal design.
 A wide assortment of food and drink is available during the show, and fine dining is available before or after the show in the intimate supper lounge.

-There is a two drink minimum for all shows
+Note: There is a two-drink minimum for all shows.

 Are you are thinking, comedy on the Upper East Side?
 Yes!
 We have an amazing line-up of some of the hottest comedians in the City, performing at a bar price!
 This is quickly becoming one of the best kept secrets of the summer.